status-im/help.status.im/docs/en/status-communities/delete-a-channel.md

 With Status, you can organize your conversations with your contacts into designated spaces called [channels](channels-your-quick-start-guide.md).
 Channels bring the right people and information together for a common purpose, like a specific project or topic.

-Using the Status app, you can delete channels within communities.
-This action removes all the content associated with the channel, including messages and files.
+The Status app allows you to delete channels within communities.
+When you delete a channel, all content connected to it is deleted, including messages and files.

 !!! warning "caution"

     Is important to be aware that deleting a channel is permanent and cannot be undone.

+## What to expect

+* A deleted channel disappears immediately, and all users will lose access to that channel and its content (messages and files).

+* Deleted channels are not visible to you as a community member.

+* Deleting a channel is permanent; it cannot be undone.

 === "Desktop"